 B.S., Human-Centered Design and Development

-You want to design useful technology, but you know it's only useful if it meets the needs of users.
-The B.S. in HCDD program positions you to research potential users and understand their needs, experiences, and behaviors so you can create technology solutions that put people first.
+Creating usable and useful technology requires a deep understanding of who is using it, how, and why.
+The B.S., Human-Centered Design and Development program positions you to research potential users and understand their needs, experiences, and behaviors so you can create technology solutions that put people first.
 By leveraging design thinking and user experience principles, you'll ensure that our world of increasingly complex and pervasive technologies can remain aligned with human aspirations, requirements, and limitations.

 HCDD combines technology with art, design, psychology, and programming, helping you bridge the gap between front-end design and back-end tech.
 This program could be a great fit if you want to